tinymce/tinymce_compressor/readme.md

 `ant`

-Will build release packages for all compressor types jsp, php, .Net, cf.
+Will build release packages for all compressor types jsp, php, .Net, cf, perl.

 `ant jsp`

-Will generate the a release package for the jsp version.
+Will generate a release package for the jsp version.

 `ant php`

-Will generate the a release package for the php version.
+Will generate a release package for the php version.

 `ant net`

-Will generate the a release package for the net version.
+Will generate a release package for the net version.

 `ant cf`

 Will generate the a release package for the cf version.

+`ant perl`

+Will generate the a release package for the perl version.

 Contributing to the TinyMCE Compressor project
 -----------------------------------------------